Ssantosh12/Striver-CP-Sheet/README.md

 # Striver's CP Sheet Problems
-This repository contains the solutions of some standard topic wise competitive programming problems chosen from striver's cp sheet.
+This repository contains the solutions of some standard topic wise competitive programming problems chosen from striver's CP sheet.